liris-xr/PLUME/docs/tutorials/beginner/basics/ex-situ-analysis.md

     Composite bindings are not supported yet.

 !!! note
-    If want to extract higher-level XRITK interactions (hover, activate, select), note that those are included in frames and accessible via `frame.xritk_interactions`.
+    If you want to extract higher-level XRITK interactions (hover, activate, select), note that those are included in frames and accessible via `frame.xritk_interactions`.
 This is because XRITK interactions involves components present in a scene (XRInteractor and XRInteractable), and thus are frame-dependent in contrast to input actions that are not tied to specific frames.

 <!-- Now a section about analyzing multiple records at the same time (e.g. comparing different conditions, subjects, etc.) -->
 ### Analyzing multiple records (inter-subject or intra-subject comparison)